The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Convergence Bound of SGD Considering Communication Efficiency

-\emph{Remarks:} The corresponding proofs are provided in the Appendix E. It can be observed that with the value of $\tau$ unchanged, the part in square brackets of the third term on the right side of (\ref{lb4}) can be regarded as a function of $\lambda$.
-Through calculating its first-order derivative, we can figure out that this function is monotonically decreasing as the value of $\lambda$ increases.
-Moreover, the model's convergence bound obtained in T4 will be equal to that obtained in T1 when $\lambda \rightarrow 0$, since $\tau \rightarrow 1$.
-Furthermore, it will also approach the convergence bound obtained in T2 when $\lambda \rightarrow 1$, since $D(s) \rightarrow 1$.
+\emph{Remarks:} It can be observed that with the value of $\tau$ unchanged, the part in square brackets of the third term of $\psi_1^{(\text{D})}$ in (\ref{lb4}) can be regarded as a function of $\lambda$.
+Through calculating its first-order derivative, we can figure out that this function is monotonically increasing as the value of $\lambda$ increases.
+Moreover, the bound $\psi_1^{(\text{D})}$ obtained in \underline{C1} will be equal to $\psi_1^{(\text{P})}$ in (\ref{lb1}) when $\lambda \rightarrow 0$ and thus $\tau \rightarrow 1$.
+And it will also approach the bound obtained in (\ref{lb2}) when $\lambda \rightarrow 1$ and thus $D(y) \rightarrow 1$.
+By adjusting $\lambda$ in this decay-based method, we can indirectly control the maximal number of samples that agents can employ in a period for training.
 In practical applications, $\lambda$ can be set to a value that is slightly less than $1$, such as $\lambda = 0.98$.